 Giving up a DB pension is one of the biggest financial decisions you may ever make.
 People often get pound signs in their eyes on receipt of a high transfer value, but your overall circumstances must be considered in full when advice is taken - assets, other pensions, anticipated income, expenses, plans for retirement and health to name just a few, and this may be difficult to envisage if you are years away from retirement.

 It is also vital to consider how you will feel post-transfer.
 Giving up a secure, index-linked income for the rest of your life in exchange for an investment that will fluctuate in value, sometimes considerably, unlike your current DB pension scheme is a decision that cannot be reversed.
 Even for cautious investors, living through extreme market volatility and having to consider whether your risk appetite and capacity for loss are what you thought they were, is something most didn’t expect.
 The pandemic has changed that.

 However, the potential benefits of transferring a pension compared to the disappointing income that some schemes offer are sometimes too much to ignore.
 Earlier retirement, greater liquidity, choice over when you receive income and leaving the funds to a beneficiary being the most obvious.

 Whatever the outcome, your adviser should provide a detailed written report clearing explaining their recommendation to transfer, or not, and the rationale behind it.

-If you are considering a pension transfer and want to know if it’s right for you, visit our contact page and get in touch to speak to an adviser that will provide best-advice, minimise costs and leave you with peace of mind.
+If you are considering a pension transfer and want to know if it’s right for you, visit our contact page and get in touch to speak to an expat financial advisor who will provide best-advice, minimise costs and leave you with complete peace of mind.